 Molecular Dynamics

 How does this influence the nature of the simulation?
-One direction is to make real molecular dynamics, and one option is to ‘fake it well’ using the tools – Maya’s dynamic tools where we have more control
+One direction is to make real molecular dynamics from real data, and one option is to ‘fake it well’ using the tools – Maya’s dynamic tools where we have more control

 What are the parameters we are hoping the simulation is trying to capture?
 What are opportunities for failure?
 What are parameters which we adresss these with?